 ROSALÍA: It was such a fun process.
-I loved choosing the textures, working on the nail polish design (the shape is actually inspired by a lollypop) and putting together the colour palette.
+I loved choosing the textures, working on the nail polish design (the shape is actually inspired by a lollypop) and putting together the color palette.
 As for the shades, I wanted them to feel Earthy and comforting — my grandpa used to work a lot in the fields and I would spend a lot of time there as a kid.
-I love nature, and it’s definitely shaped my attraction to certain colours.
+I love nature, and it’s definitely shaped my attraction to certain colors.

 And of course there’s red!
-In flamenco tradition, red is such a powerful and important colour, it’s always been a huge inspiration for me.
+In flamenco tradition, red is such a powerful and important color, it’s always been a huge inspiration for me.
 And finally gold, because it’s beautiful and I’ve always been obsessed with gold jewellery, especially my mother’s.

-ROSALÍA: My favourite M.A.C product has always been Ruby Woo, but now it’s Rusi Woo!
+ROSALÍA: My favorite M.A.C product has always been Ruby Woo, but now it’s Rusi Woo!
 Ha ha!
 Since I was a teenager I’ve been wearing Ruby Woo, so to have Rusi Woo as a part of this collection is honestly mind blowing to me.
 I used to do my makeup before every show since I was 16, because I couldn’t afford a makeup artist.
 But the habit lasted for years, and honestly I’m grateful for it because I learnt so much about makeup, how it works and how it makes me feel.

 GRAZIA: YOU’RE KNOWN ON INSTAGRAM FOR YOUR INSANE MANICURES.
 What’s the process like when it comes to choosing a new design?